-- Personal attendant service agencies must meet with the person and/or their legal representative (if applicable) within seven business days to review the Service Plan. - If it is a case management agency transfer, a service assessment must be conducted within seven business days of the transfer effective date. - Develop the Service Plan within seven business days of the transfer effective date. - Provide copies of the newly developed Service Plan to the person and/or legal representative (if applicable), personal attendant agency, resource consultant (if applicable) and to the UMC within seven business days.
+- Personal attendant service agencies must meet with the member within seven business days to review the Service Plan. - If it is a case management agency transfer, a service assessment must be conducted within seven business days of the transfer effective date. - Develop the Service Plan within seven business days of the transfer effective date. - Provide copies of the newly developed Service Plan to the member, personal attendant agency, resource consultant (if applicable) and to the UMC within seven business days.